Economics

 ECON 312 Global Health Economics

-Prerequisites: ECON 301 and 303.
-(ECON 303 may be taken concurrently.)
+Prerequisites: ECON 301.
+ECON 303.
+(May be taken concurrently.)

 Restrictions: Sophomore standing required.